afischerdev/brouter-profile/README.md

 After installation the file 'waterway_nomod.brf' is copied to the AFTrack folder.
 This works with the standard lookups.dat tag table and comes with small waterway routing.

+With AFTrack version 1.12.0 (Jan 2021) comes an internal BRouter version that only works for waterways.
+It can download BRouter data files for US and Europe.
+These are very small and only contains the water routing data.

 To use all this inside AFTrack, do a long press on the map and select the ruler.
 It offers you two point to define start and end of a route.
 You can add points at the active point when you touch the second ring.
 Then select the routing mode and press the search button.

 ![Routing result](AFTrack_brouter.png)